 While you're in the neighborhood: If you're in the mood to visit a restaurant whose menu features nearly every imaginable traditional Italian dish, simply walk north on Fifth Avenue until you reach Gran Piatto d'Oro.
-The typical flavors of El Barrio (Spanish Harlem), though, are Latin ones—and they can be found throughout the area.
+The typical flavors of El Barrio (East Harlem), though, are Latin ones—and they can be found throughout the area.
 Amor Cubano dishes up Cuban classics (say, ropa vieja) and a wide array of mojitos to go with regular live music events.
 The popular La Fonda, meanwhile, is home to as-authentic-as-it-gets Puerto Rican fare.
-Chef Bobby Flay attempted to top the spot's famous arroz con pollo on his show Throwdown!
-With Bobby Flay—he failed.
+A few years back, chef Bobby Flay attempted to top the spot's famous arroz con pollo on his show Throwdown! with Bobby Flay—he failed.
 Even the steak houses in Spanish Harlem boast a bit of Latin flair.
-Case in point: Ricardo Steak House, where you can order a New York strip and accompany it with avocado salad or beef empanadas.
+Case in point: Ricardo Steak House, where you can order a New York strip and accompany it with avocado salad, beef empanadas or sweet plantains.